-Planned amenities at Francis + Clare Place include a courtyard, quiet room for relaxation, community space that doubles as a classroom, laundry lounge, and on-site offices for property management and supportive services.
+Planned amenities at Francis + Clare Place include a quiet room for relaxation, community space that doubles as a classroom, and on-site offices for property management and supportive services.
 The project will face Francis and Clare Commons, a pedestrian street with green space and a large plaza.
 The site’s location in the amenity-rich Central Eastside District offers access to workforce training opportunities, grocery and convenience stores, bike routes, and frequent service bus lines (#20, #70 and #15).

 Image credit: Holst Architecture

 - Caritas Housing and Catholic Charities of Oregon, Sponsor / Service Provider

 - Edlen & Co., Development Consultant

 - Native American Rehabilitation Association (NARA), Service Provider